solter/pyTutorial/README.md

 It is possible to catch all exceptions by specifying `except` or `except Exception as e`, but this is bad practice.
 For a more in-depth treatment of exceptions and exception handling see [python exceptions](https://docs.python.org/3/tutorial/errors.html).
+*Go check out try...except blocks and the built in exceptions (esp.
+RuntimeExceptions).*

 ### Loops and Data Structures
 This section should introduce you to the following: